thenaivekid/bone-segmentation/task1/Readme.md

-Here's the short and correct markdown version of your documentation:

----

 # 🦴 Task 1: Bone Segmentation Using Image Processing only

 ## Task 1.1 – Bone Segmentation (Femur: Red, Tibia: Blue)